What is Lower Back Pain?

 - Muscle or ligament tears

 - Issues with the joints, such as arthritis

 - Pinched nerve or herniated disc

-For individuals suffering from lower back pain that persists more than three months, or individuals with predominant leg pain, a more identifiable and specific problem for the pain should ideally be pursued.
-There are many very common causes of leg pain and lower back pain:
+For individuals suffering from lower back or predominant leg pain that persists for more than three months, lower back pain doctors recommend seeking a diagnosis to identify and target the specific problem that is generating discomfort.
+There are many common causes of lower back and leg pain that are related to age:

-For people over 60 years of age, the back or leg pain generator is more likely to originate from osteoarthritis or facet joints.
-Some back conditions may include:
+For people over 60 years of age, the lower back or leg pain likely originates from osteoarthritis or facet joints.
+Related back conditions may include:

 - Degenerative Spondylolisthesis

 - Facet Joint Osteoarthritis

 In 20 to 60-year-olds, the disc is most likely causing pain and may include certain conditions such as:

 Lower back pain doctor, V. K. Puppala, M.D., owns several pain and spine clinics and is located in Villa Rica, GA.
 He treats all his patients with supreme compassion and respect and is greatly concerned about their general well-being.
 Dr. Puppala takes a multidisciplinary approach to pain management in Atlanta by implementing a number of minimally invasive interventional methods using functional restoration and successful treatments for lower back injury medication management.
 Call 770-627-7246 or 770-MAP-PAIN to schedule an appointment today.